-- 1. Members of the Council shall serve without pay except that each member may receive travel expenses, including per diem in lieu of subsistence, in accordance with sections 5702 and 5703 of Title 5, U.S.C., for travel to and from official Council meetings.
+- 1. Members of the council shall serve without pay except that each member may receive travel expenses, including per diem in lieu of subsistence, in accordance with sections 5702 and 5703 of Title 5, U.S.C., for travel to and from official council meetings.
 No members of working groups (defined below) may receive travel expenses for working group activities or meetings.
-Travel expenses for governmental members of the Council may be provided by their own agencies. - 2.
-The NMSP may make available such staff, information, administrative services or assistance as the Sanctuary Manager determines are reasonably required to enable the Council and its subcommittees/working groups to carry out their functions.
+Travel expenses for governmental members of the council may be provided by their own agencies. - 2.
+The ONMS may make available such staff, information, administrative services or assistance as the sanctuary superintendent determines necessary to enable the council and its subcommittees/working groups to carry out their functions.